Student Policies Home > Housing and Dining Regulations > Conduct Policies

 g.
 Beer bongs and other items used for quick or mass consumption of alcohol are strictly prohibited.

 h.
 The college reserves the right to bill the students assigned to a residential unit and/or sponsors of alcohol related activities hosted in the assigned unit for any damage resulting from the alcohol related activity.

 Residents may have an overnight guest including family members for a single visit of not more than seven consecutive nights per semester in college housing.
 The presence of the guest cannot constitute an inconvenience for roommates or otherwise interfere with the housing community life.
 If this occurs, the college has the discretion to terminate the visit.
 In no instance shall a guest become a long-term resident in a college facility.
 Residents are responsible for the actions of their guests and must be present for the duration of the visit.

 Residents are required to apprise residential education staff of any overnight guest in a college owned residential facility.
-The resident should send this notification to the appropriate area coordinator by e-mail.
+The resident should complete the guest registration form on the residential education website no less than 3 days in advance of the guest's arrival.
 The number of guests in a college residence at one time should not exceed two guests per person assigned to the space.

 Violations of any aspect of this policy will result in judicial action and/or eviction.
 It is Oberlin’s philosophy that the residence halls should provide a living environment that fosters mature and responsible behavior between students and that protects the rights and needs of individuals.
 To this end, it is the policy of the college that each section or residence hall should determine its visitation policy.
 The policy set by the section or hall may be more but not less restrictive than the Office of Residential Education’s stated policy.